dcouch440/mr-robogers/README.md

 Test: "It should return an array with a 0 if the number 0 is passed as an argument" Expect(robogersTalk(0).toEqual([0]))

+Test: "It should return an array with 2 values if the number 1 is passed as an argument" Expect(robogersTalk(1).toEqual([0, "Beep!"]))

 Test: "It should return an array with 3 values if the number 2 is passed as an argument" Expect(robogersTalk(2).toEqual([0, "Beep!", "Boop!"]))

 Test: "It should return an array with 4 values if the number 3 is passed as an argument" Expect(robogersTalk(3).toEqual([0, "Beep!", "Boop!", "Won't you be my neighbor?"]))